A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: Introduction

-More specialized iteration-complexity bounds in the context of the NCCO problem with $\mu>0$ have also been established for the proximal bundle methods studied in \cite{kiwiel2000efficiency,liang2020proximal}.
-More specifically, papers \cite{diaz2021optimal,du2017rate} derive an ${\cal O} (\bar \varepsilon^{-1})$ iteration-complexity bound for the proximal bundle method of \cite{kiwiel2000efficiency}, and \cite{liang2020proximal} also establishes an ${\cal O} (\bar \varepsilon^{-1})$ iteration-complexity bound for its proximal bundle method which, in contrast to the first one, is optimal with respect to the parameter pair $(M_f,\mu)$ for a large range of prox stepsizes.
+More specialized iteration-complexity bounds for some proximal bundle methods in the context of the NCCO problem with $\mu>0$ have also been established in \cite{diaz2021optimal,du2017rate,liang2020proximal}.
+More specifically, \cite{du2017rate} derives a $\tilde {\cal O} (\bar \varepsilon^{-1})$ iteration-complexity bound for a proximal bundle method with prox stepsize set to $\lam=1/\mu$.
+Moreover, improving on the analysis of \cite{du2017rate}, paper \cite{diaz2021optimal} establishes the optimal bound ${\cal O} (\bar \varepsilon^{-1})$ for the same method.
+Finally, \cite{liang2020proximal} also establishes a $\tilde {\cal O} (\bar \varepsilon^{-1})$ iteration-complexity bound for its proximal bundle variant.
+In contrast to \cite{diaz2021optimal,du2017rate}, the bound in \cite{liang2020proximal} is shown to be optimal (up to a logarithmic term) for a large range of prox stepsizes.

-The current paper improves \cite{liang2020proximal} in the following aspects: 1) it deals with the more general HCCO problem; 2) in contrast to \cite{liang2020proximal}, it nowhere assumes that $h$ is Lipschitz continuous nor imposes any condition on the parameter $\mu$, and shows that the iteration-complexity bound \eqref{eq:bound-mu} holds for prox stepsize ranges which are larger than the ones in \cite{liang2020proximal}; 3) while the proximal bundle variant of \cite{liang2020proximal} is based on the bundle update scheme (E3), GPB uses a generic bundle update scheme which potentially includes many other schemes presented in the literature (such as (E1)-(E3)) and the unified analysis presented here for GPB applies to all the different proximal bundle variants contained on it; and 4) as far as the authors are aware of, it presents and analyzes for the first time a one-cut proximal bundle method for both NCCO and HCCO problems and also presents a universal variant of such method.
+The current paper improves \cite{liang2020proximal} in the following aspects: 1) it deals with the more general HCCO problem; 2) in contrast to \cite{liang2020proximal}, it nowhere assumes that $h$ is Lipschitz continuous nor imposes any condition on the parameter $\mu$, and shows that the iteration-complexity bound \eqref{eq:bound-mu} holds for prox stepsize ranges which are larger than the ones in \cite{liang2020proximal}; 3) while the proximal bundle variant of \cite{liang2020proximal} is based on the bundle update scheme (E3), GPB is a framework based on a generic bundle update scheme which contains proximal bundle variants based on different update schemes (such as (E1)-(E3)); moreover, its unified analysis presented here applies to all these proximal bundle variants; and 4) as far as the authors are aware of, it presents and analyzes for the first time a one-cut proximal bundle method for both NCCO and HCCO problems and also presents a universal variant of such method.

 Another method related, and developed subsequently, to the proximal bundle method is the bundle-level method, which was first proposed in \cite{lemarechal1995new} and extended in many ways in \cite{ben2005non,kiwiel1995proximal,lan2015bundle}.
 These methods have been shown to have optimal iteration-complexity in the setting of the NCCO problem with $h$ being the indicator function of a compact convex set.
 Since their generated subproblems do not have a proximal term, and hence do not use a prox stepsize, they are different from the ones studied in this paper.
 Finally, paper \cite{de2016doubly} presents a doubly stabilized bundle method for solving NCCO problems whose prox subproblems combine elements from both proximal bundle and bundle-level methods and analyzes its asymptotic convergence (but not its iteration-complexity).